Hugues6221394/Mobile-Programming-Flutter/README.md

-# CheckMe - Professional Todo Application
+# CheckMe - A Todo Application

+# Built by Hugues NGABONZIZA 26148

 A production-grade todo application built with Flutter, featuring robust state management with Riverpod and adaptive theme switching.